tamilsweet/Mastering-Angular/Routing.md

 - Activate the route based on user action
 - Activating a route displays the component's view

+## Importing the Angular Router

+- RouterModule.forRoot()

+  - Declares the router directives
+  - Manages our route configuarion
+  - Registers the router service
+  - Used once per application

+- RouterModule.forChild()
+  - Declares the router directives
+  - Manages our route configuarion
+  - Does NOT register the router service
+  - Used in feature modules

 ## Passing paramter to route

 - `:<placeholder>` - colon and placeholder